 A target group can include databases in multiple subscriptions, and across multiple regions.
 Note that cross-region executions have higher latency than executions within the same region.

 The following examples show how different target group definitions are dynamically enumerated at the moment of job execution to determine which databases the job will run:

 Example 1 shows a target group that consists of a list of individual databases.
 When a job step is executed using this target group, the job step's action will be executed in each of those databases.

-Example 2 shows a target group that contains an Azure SQL Server as a target.
+Example 2 shows a target group that contains a server as a target.
 When a job step is executed using this target group, the server is dynamically enumerated to determine the list of databases that are currently in the server.
 The job step's action will be executed in each of those databases.